LunarWatcher/obsidian-webdav-sync/README.md

     * macOS and iOS will not receive support from me, as I refuse to spend thousands of euros for inferior hardware and an inferior platform.
 If you need iOS or macOS support and it doesn't work due to Apple-specific problems, you're welcome to add it in a PR, but it will not be created, maintained, or tested any other way.
 * A WebDAV server.
 In theory, it should work with any WebDAV-compatible server, though I only test against [copyparty](https://github.com/9001/copyparty).

+### Android notes

+Due to a [16 year old bug](https://issuetracker.google.com/issues/36906982), the vault shouldn't be on an SD card.
+If you put it on an SD card, when pulling the vault, the last modified time of the file won't be correctly set.
+This results in a situation where the android copy of the vault is always considered fully out of sync with the WebDAV server.

+Sync will still work if you put the vault on an SD card, but if you have a large vault, you'll need to download and upload the entire thing every time you sync.

+The [underlying bug](https://github.com/LunarWatcher/obsidian-webdav-sync/issues/1) could be resolved by relying on hashes rather than `mtime`, but these are difficult to generate on the fly.
+Since it requires reading the full contents of the files, it'll still tank performance in large vaults, so it's not particularly helpful.
+Alternate solutions are welcome.

 ## Installation and setup

 Once this plugin is release-ready, you can grab the latest release from [GitHub](https://github.com/LunarWatcher/obsidian-webdav-sync/releases).
 Download it, and add the `obsidian-webdav-sync` folder to your vault's `.obsidian/plugins/` folder.
 The plugin is not yet available through the plugin store thing, so it'll need to be updated manually as well; this is done the same way.